Lava-Iris/Medical-Chatbot/README.md

 # Medical-Chatbot

 To run on your computer:
+1. clone the repository on your computer
-1. run chatbot.py (python3 chatbot.py)
+2. run chatbot.py (python3 chatbot.py)
-2. open base.html in browser
+3. open base.html in browser